rishuvgorka/crew/README.md

-# DMRC's Crew Scheduling
-# Crew Scheduling Automation
+# Crew Scheduling Automation for DMRC

-This repository contains a system to automate the generation of crew duty rosters for train operations.
+This repository contains a system to automate the generation of crew duty rosters for train operations for Line 7 (Pink Line) of Delhi Metro Rail Corporation.
 It uses mathematical modeling, preprocessing of operational data, and optimization algorithms to significantly reduce the time and effort required in manual crew scheduling.

 ## 📌 Project Overview